What if I'm travelling with a minor and I'm not the parent or legal guardian?

 The Premium Package

 The Premium Package offers a superb collection of wines suitable for all your tastes and preferences.
 You may also choose to mix and match wines from the Classic Package to further enhance your enjoyment.
-Package pricing represents a savings of 10% off regular list prices.
+Package pricing represents a saving of 10% off the regular list prices.

 starting from $148.35*